 Engineering graphics is an important tool for communication, engineering analysis and design.
 Students will explore freehand sketching and drawing with the aid of traditional instruments and computer-aided drafting (CAD) software and will submit output from these exercises for assessment.
-Work will be assessed on neatness, layout, line clarity, angle definition, satisfaction of problem statement, and other criteria specified with each assignment.
+Assessment will consider neatness, layout, line clarity, angle definition, satisfaction of problem statement, and other criteria specified with each assignment.